×

 If you are thinking about moving to Kutna Hora, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kutna Horaublic, can vary greatly depending on the type and size of the property.
 However, it is generally more affordable compared to the larger cities in the country.
 For instance, the price of a one-bedroom apartment in the city center may be around $500 per month, while a similar apartment outside the city center could cost around $400 per month.
 If you're looking to buy property, the average price per square meter in the city center could be around $2,000, while outside the city center it could be around $1,500.
-Please note that these are estimated prices and actual costs may vary," said one expat in Kutna Hora.
+Please note that these are estimated prices and actual costs may vary," explained one expat living in Kutna Hora, Czechia.

 Should I buy or rent a home in Kutna Hora?